CivMC/VeinEstimator/README.md

 | minY          | integer | minimum y ores can spawn |
 | maxY          | integer | maximum y ores can spawn
 | drawImage     | boolean | whether or not the program should visualize the vein in an image (default true, not required)|

+Color shading added by Programmerdan June 2018:
+The more "green" the greater the peak density in that area.
+The more blue, the closer to the yMin of the vein's "center" is at that x,z -- the more purple, the closer to the yMax of the vein's "center".
+Basically, the closer you are to yMin/yMax, the stronger you will observe the greeness while mining.